Solstice

 5mm, f/4

 This was taken on a Canon PowerShot SX170 I’ve had since 2010 and keep in my bag as a reliable and conspicuous point-and-shoot.
-A brief downpour hit and while I wanted to see if I could get an interesting composition, I didn’t bring the rain sleeve for my main rig and so risked the dutiful PowerShot (which survived!).
+A brief downpour hit and I wanted to see if I could get an interesting composition by swimming out a bit and taking a shot from water level.
+I didn’t bring the rain sleeve for my main rig, however, and so risked the dutiful PowerShot (which survived!).

 14mm, f/22